Tom-R-Schneider/Terminology-Graph-Tool/README.md

 - use 2 options for layers (always centered and centered under relation term)
-- More options for term visualization (Font, Lettersize, etc)
+- More options for term visualization (Font, Letter size, etc)

+## How to start the application

+1. Download files
+2. Make sure all dependencies are installed
+3. Start the file Domain_select.java